jonathan-a-muir/Mt.Merapi-Public/README.md

 Step 2: At the bottom of the drop down menu, select "Download Zip"

-Step 3: Locate and unzip ed zip file on your computer
+Step 3: Locate and then unzip the zip file on your computer

 Step 4: In the data folder, select either the .csv or .sav data file for use